-BCAA supplements are easily digested and are quickly taken into your bloodstream and muscles.
-This makes it perfect to have either before or during your workout.
-They act fast and don’t cause any gut discomfort that you may get with certain foods or protein shakes.
-They are convenient and picking a BCAA product that can be made into a drink, like the Grenade® Defend BCAA powder supplement, mean that they are also perfect for hydrating during a tough workout too.
-Or, when not try our ready-made Grenade Energy® BCAA drink that contains electrolytes, BCAAs and vitamins to fuel your day.
-If it makes life easier, BCAAs are perfectly safe to combine with most sports supplements such as creatine monohydrate, L-glutamine, and caffeine.
-Always ensure you read the label to make sure there are no specific warnings before combining any supplements.
+BCAA supplements are easily digested and are quickly taken into your bloodstream and muscles, making it ideal to have either before or during your workout.
+They also act fast and don’t cause any gut discomfort that you may get with certain foods or protein shakes.
+Even better, a BCAA product that can be made into a drink, like the Grenade Defend BCAA Powder, is perfect for hydrating during a tough workout.
+Or, why not try our ready-made Grenade Energy drink that contains BCAAs, electrolytes and vitamins to fuel your day.
+If it makes life easier, you can combine your BCAAs with most sports supplements such as creatine, glutamine, and caffeine – just always ensure you read the label to make sure there are no specific warnings before combining any supplements!

 The most important thing to look for when deciding which BCAA supplement to buy is the ingredients list on the back.
 Lots of BCAA products are made from sources that include duck feathers and even human hair!
-I don’t know about you but none of the benefits above are worth drinking that!
+I don’t know about you, but none of the benefits above is worth drinking!
 Look out for vegetarian symbols on packaging as these rule out those two particular ingredients.
 Another important factor is the ratio between each of the three BCAAs.
 Leucine grabs the headlines when it comes to muscle building.
-Picking a BCAA product that has higher leucine levels is a good sign of a superior product.
+Picking a BCAA product with higher leucine levels is a good sign of a superior product.

 - BCAAs are the three most important building blocks of protein

-- The main benefit of BCAAs are their positive effects on the muscles, including muscle growth, reduced muscle breakdown, and soreness
+- The main benefit of BCAAs is their positive effects on the muscles, including muscle growth, reduced muscle breakdown, and soreness

 - You can take them at anytime but around or during workouts are beneficial

-- Leucine has been shown to be the most important of the three so always opt for a product with a high leucine content
+- Leucine is the most important of the three so always opt for a product with a high leucine content

 - Cheap BCAAs are likely to be made with duck feathers, human hair and other unappealing ingredients so opt for a vegetarian certified product if possible